 Alcohol addiction creates many changes in the body and the brain.
 There is no safe level of alcohol use, but chronic use can cause a number of long-term effects.
-If you are struggling with alcohol addiction, reach out to a treatment center near you.
+If you are struggling with alcohol abuse, reach out to an alcohol addiction treatment center near you.
 Our team at Fresh Start Recovery Center can offer help and guidance.

 What Changes Does Alcohol Addiction Cause?